Rules and Regulations

 The Artesia Cemetery District is a public cemetery that was established by the Los Angeles County Board of Supervisors in 1928.
 It is overseen by a Board of Trustees and General Manager to ensure that the cemetery is properly maintained and adheres to an atmosphere that creates a serene park like setting.

-The placement of flowers and memorial markers on interment spaces of loved ones is both a time-honored tradition and a beautiful expression of love and remembrance.
-Due to safety reasons, and to retain uniformity and an economically serene park like setting, certain rules and regulations must be followed.Download: ACD Rules and Regulations
+Visiting loved ones and the placement of flowers and memorial markers on interment spaces is both a time-honored tradition and a beautiful expression of love and remembrance.
+This information is provided to help our visitors have a positive experience at our cemetery.Download: ACD Rules and Regulations (2022)

 CEMETERY HOURS AND VISITATIONS

-For families to feel safe and at peace in our beautiful serene park like environment, it is requested that all visitors be respectful, quiet, and reverent.
+For families to feel safe and at peace in our beautiful, serene park like environment, it is requested that all visitors be respectful, quiet, and reverent.
 Loud noise, loud music and abusive conduct is prohibited.
+Due to safety reasons and to retain uniformity, certain rules and regulations must be followed.

-1. Any activities such as baseball, soccer, football, skateboarding, frisbee throwing, volleyball, golf, or any other sport, are not permitted.
+1. Outdoor sporting activities such as baseball, soccer, football, skateboarding, frisbee throwing, volleyball, golf, or any other sport, are not permitted.

-4. Use of barbeques or open flames is prohibited.
+4. The use of barbeques or open flames is prohibited.

 6. Alcohol consumption, drug use, or being under the influence while on the premises is not permitted.
-Violators may be subject to citation or arrest under Municipal Code Section 9.48.030(i).
+Violators may be subject to citation or arrest under ACD Ordinance 2020-01.

 7. Irrigation water is not for human consumption.
 Do not drink.